-Quality was classified as high, moderate, low, or very low in terms of risk of bias, clarity of comparisons, precision, and consistency of analyses.
+Quality was classified as high, moderate, low, or very low regarding the risk of bias, clarity of comparisons, precision, and consistency of analyses.
 The most evident emphasis was on systematic review articles or meta-analyses of randomized clinical trials, followed by randomized clinical trials.
-The low quality of evidence was attributed to case reports, editorials, and brief communications, according to the GRADE instrument.
+Low quality of evidence was attributed to case reports, editorials, and brief communications, according to the GRADE instrument.
 The risk of bias was analyzed according to the Cochrane instrument.

-Results and Discussion Summary of Findings
+Results and Discussion

+Summary of Findings

-A total of 117 articles were found that were subjected to eligibility analysis and, subsequently, 30 final studies were selected to compose the results of this systematic review of the total of 31 references that were included in this study.
-The studies listed were of medium to high quality (Figure 1), considering the level of scientific evidence of studies such as meta-analysis, consensus, randomized clinical, prospective, and observational.
-The biases did not compromise the scientific basis of the studies.
-According to the GRADE instrument, most studies showed homogeneity in their results, with $X^2=59.2\%>50\%$.
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 20 studies with a high risk of bias and 24 studies that did not meet GRADE.
+A total of 117 articles were found and submitted to eligibility analysis, and then 30 final studies were selected to compose the results of this systematic review from the total of 31 references that were included in this study.
+The listed studies presented medium to high quality (Figure 1), considering the level of scientific evidence of studies such as meta-analysis, consensus, randomized clinical, prospective, and observational.
+Biases did not compromise the scientific basis of the studies.
+According to the GRADE instrument, most studies presented homogeneity in their results, with X^2 =75.2%>50%.
+Considering the Cochrane tool for risk of bias, the overall assessment resulted in 20 studies with a high risk of bias and 24 studies that did not meet GRADE and AMSTAR-2.